mdsimon2/RPi-CamillaDSP/README.md

 This part describes how to get a working CamillaDSP setup.
 For reference, a complete install should take under 1 hour (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and [FLIRC IR receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.

-### 1) Write OS to micro SD and login to RPi via SSH
+### 1) Write OS to micro SD card and login to RPi via SSH

 Raspberry Pi OS Lite 64 bit Bookworm is the recommended OS.
-Ubuntu Server 24.04 LTS 64 bit can also be used but does not currently work with the HifiBerry DAC8x
+Ubuntu Server 24.04 LTS 64 bit can also be used but does not currently work with the HifiBerry DAC8x.

 Download and install Raspberry Pi Imager from the links below for your OS.